RichTeaSan/Technical-Challenge/README.md

 # Technical-Challenge
-Review series of user stories
-Define tests to prove that your solution works
-Develop a simple web page using HTML, CSS and Javascript
+Review series of user stories, define tests to prove that your solution works and develop a simple webpage using HTML, CSS and Javascript